Getting Started

 • The response was generated within the trusted boundary

-These artifacts are returned with the response, enabling independent verification of secure execution on a per-request basis.
+These artifacts are available per request in the OLLM Explorer, enabling independent verification of secure execution.

 Request lifecycle